MeghneelG0/ERP-SYS-OFFICIAL/README.md

 - Pages:
   - KPI Management
     - KPI Metadata with button that leads to a page with the following:
       - Table to add data and make sure to check and show existing data.
+(Front-end done)
       - Button to save the data.
+(Front-end done)
       - Button to download the template in excel/pdf format.
+(Front-end done)
       - Button to upload the data in excel/pdf format.
+(Front-end done)
       - Button to generate the report in excel/pdf format.
+(Front-end done)
   - Assign KPI Coordinators:
     - Show Existing Coordinators with button to add new coordinator.
     - Button to edit and delete existing coordinators.
     - Kpi Coordinator metadata to be shown as well in tabular format.
+- To Do:
+  - Generate report functionality
+  - Upload excel
+  - Download excel/pdf

 ## Faculty (Check role on login and show correct dashboard can be for coordinator or normal faculty)

 **KPI Coordinator Dashboard**